 Until December 2011, Stevie Nicks continued on an Australian and New Zealand leg of the In Your Dreams tour accompanied by Dave Stewart.

-In June 2012, Stevie Nicks resumed the In Your Dreams tour and joined Rod Stewart for another leg of the Heart & Soul Tour during the summer.
+In June 2012, Stevie Nicks resumed the In Your Dreams tour.

-On December 27, 2013, Stevie Nicks, an ordained minister, officiated the wedding of Deer Tick singer John McCauley and singer-songwriter Vanessa Carlton.
+On December 27, 2013, Stevie Nicks, as an ordained minister with the Universal Life Church, officiated at the wedding of Deer Tick singer John McCauley and singer-songwriter Vanessa Carlton.

-As of 2017, Fleetwood Mac's album Rumours had sold over 45 million copies worldwide, making it one of the best-selling albums of all time.
+As of 2017, Rumours had sold over 45 million copies worldwide, making it one of the best-selling albums of all time.

 On December 13, 2018, Stevie Nicks was announced as one of seven inductees to the Rock and Roll Hall of Fame class of 2019, making her the first woman to be inducted twice to the hall.

-In 2020, Stevie Nicks said that her stepson's daughter, named Robin after his late mother, calls Nicks "Grandma Stevie".
+In 2020, Stevie Nicks mentioned in an interview that her stepson's daughter, named Robin after his late mother, calls Nicks "Grandma Stevie".

-In 2023, Stevie Nicks and Billy Joel performed a series of concerts across the United States, beginning with SoFi Stadium outside Los Angeles on March 10, along with a solo tour.
+In 2023, Stevie Nicks and Billy Joel performed a series of concerts across the United States, starting with SoFi Stadium outside Los Angeles on March 10, in conjunction with a solo tour.

-On April 19, 2024, Taylor Swift referenced Stevie Nicks in her song "Clara Bow" from her album The Tortured Poets Department, noting her iconic style from 1975.
-Nicks also wrote a poem in the liner notes for the album.
+On April 19, 2024, Taylor Swift referenced Stevie Nicks in her song "Clara Bow" from her album The Tortured Poets Department (2024).
+In the song, Swift wrote "You look like Stevie Nicks / In '75, the hair and lips".
+Nicks also wrote a poem in the liner notes of Swift's album.

 In early 2024, Stevie Nicks announced a European leg to her tour, starting in Dublin, Ireland on July 3.